soukup3/super-duper-octo-computing-machine/proposal.md

 Main.java contains three inner classes that creates a table of restaurants and entrees.
 It takes in user input.

-Items.java will hold the graph implementation for the menu items, Restaurant.java holds the hash table implementation with an array for restaurant names and Entree.java holds a hash table implementation with an array list for all possible entrees.
+Items will hold the graph implementation for the menu items, Restaurant holds the hash table implementation with an array for restaurant names and Entree holds a hash table implementation with an array list for all possible entrees.

 For testing purposes: